Sunaina792/Chat-With-Groq/README.md

 - 🔍 **Search Functionality** - Find specific messages in your chat history
 - 🎨 **Modern UI** - Clean, responsive interface with Streamlit

-## 🚀 Prototype / Demo

-Here’s a quick look at the prototype in action:

 ### App Screenshot
 ![App Screenshot](chatbot.png)